 In this manual process, the rolled woven cloth is unrolled and water is sprayed on it continuously to obtain the required moisture.
 Every roll is 95.976 meters.

 This process is similar to ironing.
-The wet fabric goes through heavy pairs of cylinders, flattening the threads of the fabric and improving the appearance.
+The wet fabric goes through heavy pairs of cylinders, flattening the threads of the fabric and improving its appearance.

 Cutting is the process by which the sacking cloth is cut to the length required to make bags of different sizes.

 In this process, the raw edges of bags cloth cut pieces are appeared by folding them with the sewing machine.
 There are two types of sewing:

 - Heracles Sewing: